leanswift/leanswift.github.io/supplierportal/src/pages/20.2.0/usermanual-supplierportal-advise-notify-user.md

 Note that all the above except &#39;Delivery Note Number&#39; are optional input attributes.

 User can enter the Delivery note number and click on Notify.
 This will notify all the lines with the given Delivery note number.
 On clicking Notify, api call (realtime or cron execution) PPS001MI/NotifyDelNot call is made for all the lines which has the selected delivery note number.
+CONO (company), SUDO (Supplier delivery note), SUNO (supplier number),SMDT( Carrier departure date), ARDT (Arrival date) must be sent in the API call from the portal.
+Others values such as FWRF(forwarding agent), BOLN (Bill of lading), , CARN( carrier name ), ADQA (Advised quantity) should be sent if input values are available.

 <div align="right">
 <b>